Sloq/Connect/docs/README.md

 Our group consists of three members, Tianyu Duan, Leo Liao and Stephen Loquet

 Tianyu's primary responsibilities will be:
-  - Figuring out the logistics of using a phone QR scanner and sending it to the DB
+  - Figure out the logistics of using a phone QR scanner and sending it to the DB
-  - Create and Style the mobile App
+  - Frontend development of the mobile App
-  - Create the landing, Login, Home, and Camera page Leo's primary responsibilities will be:
+  - Create the Landing, Login, Home, Camera, and Geolocation page
+  - Learn React-Native

+Leo's primary responsibilities will be:
+  - Manage the backend development for the mobile app
+  - Learn Node.Js and MongoDB

 Stephen's primary responsibilities will be:
+  - Learn React-Native
+  - Frontend development of the mobile App
+  - Create the Contacts, User Profile and Geolocation page

 ## Technologies